Skip to content

 What is customer journey mapping?

 Customer journeys can be complicated and are rarely linear, crossing multiple devices and channels.
-By aggregating and analysing your customers' journeys, you can better understand their pain points, behaviours, needs and expectations.
+By conducting a customer journey review, aggregating and analysing your customers' journeys, you can better understand their pain points, behaviours, needs and expectations.
 The best way to plot out and analyse the data you collect from your audience is to carry out customer journey mapping.

 A customer journey map brings their journeys to life visually, making it easier to see how their experiences flow across your brand's touchpoints - all the places where your customers can interact with you, both online and offline.
 It's a strategic approach to improving your customer experience and can be more effective than trying to understand and improve individual touchpoints at a tactical level.